Prepare for the Storm

 Shelter and Sanitation

-If you’re planning to shelter in place, choose a well-protected, below-grade or interior room with no windows to serve as storm shelter and storage area for your emergency survival kit.
-If you must evacuate, add plastic sheeting or heavy tarp and some rope to your supplies.
+If you plan to shelter in place, choose a well-protected, below-grade, or interior room with no windows to serve as a storm shelter and storage area for your emergency survival kit.
+If you must evacuate, add plastic sheeting, a heavy tarp, and some rope to your supplies.
 You can use these to create a temporary shelter or block the wind and rain.
 In either case, you’ll need to deal with sanitation, too.
 A portable camping toilet is an excellent option, but a 5-gallon bucket can do in a pinch.
-Be sure to pack toilet paper, feminine hygiene products and grooming supplies, such as combs, soap, toothbrushes and toothpaste.
+Be sure to pack toilet paper, feminine hygiene products, and grooming supplies, such as combs, soap, toothbrushes, and toothpaste.

 See What You’re Doing